When we speak about a qualitative research study, it’s easy to think there is one kind.

 For example, one way of uncovering the unmet needs of customers is to “follow them home” and observe them as they interact with the product.
 You don’t come armed with any hypotheses to necessarily test; rather, you’re looking to find out how a product is used.

-The narrative approach weaves together a sequence of events, usually from just one or two individuals to form a cohesive story.
+The narrative services weaves together a sequence of events, usually from just one or two individuals to form a cohesive story.
 You conduct in-depth interviews, read documents, and look for themes; in other words, how does an individual story illustrate the larger life influences that created it.
 Often interviews are conducted over weeks, months, or even years, but the final narrative doesn’t need to be in chronological order.
 Rather it can be presented as a story (or narrative) with themes, and can reconcile conflicting stories and highlight tensions and challenges which can be opportunities for innovation.

-For example, a narrative approach can be an appropriate method for building a persona.
+For example, a narrative services can be an appropriate method for building a persona.
 While a persona should be built using a mix of methods—including segmentation analysis from surveys—in-depth interviews with individuals in an identified persona can provide the details that help describe the culture, whether it’s a person living with Multiple Sclerosis, a prospective student applying for college, or a working mom.

 When you want to describe an event, activity, or phenomenon, the aptly named phenomenological study is an appropriate qualitative method.
 In a phenomenological study, you use a combination of methods, such as conducting interviews, reading documents, watching videos, or visiting places and events, to understand the meaning participants place on whatever’s being examined.
 You rely on the participants’ own perspectives to provide insight into their motivations.